-To create a successful indoor bike storage space, the first step is to “Know What Problem You're Trying to Solve.”With any bicycle room design, you’ll most likely be faced with one of two challenges.
+When you design an indoor bike storage space, you'll most likely be faced with one of two challenges.
 You’ll either:

-- Need to find a solution to park a specific number of bikes OR
+- Need to store a specific number of bikes OR

 - Maximize the number of bikes that can be parked in a defined area

-When planning out a bike room, make sure to check your local codes.
-Many cities are adopting regulations that require minimum bike parking spots based on occupancy, square footage and more.
+When planning out a bike room, make sure to check your local codes; many cities are adopting regulations that require minimum bicycle parking spots based on occupancy, square footage, and more.

-To maximize the number of bike parking spots in a defined area, there are specific layouts and racks to help you with high-density bike storage.
+When your goal is to maximize the number of bike parking spots in a defined area, you should use certain layouts and racks to help create a high-density bike storage space.